grepString/SuperSprayPaintMod/README.md

 # SuperSprayPaint Mod for Drive Beyond Horizons

-A simple mod that allows you to spawn paint bombs with custom colors and finishes.
-This mod provides a clean, user-friendly interface for selecting paint colors and sheen types, then spawning paint bombs with those properties.
+A simple mod that allows you to spawn paint bombs with various colors and finishes.
+Press F5 to instantly spawn two of each color paint bomb (one matte, one metallic) in a neat grid layout in front of your character.

 ## Features

 - Spawn paint bombs with various colors and sheen types
+- Simple one-key operation (F5)
-- Intuitive mouse-based UI with color circles for easy selection
+- Organized grid layout for easy selection
-- Two rows of color options - standard colors and metallic variants
-- Easy to use point-and-click interface
-- Single keybind (F5) to access all functionality
+- Spawns both matte and metallic versions of each color
+- Lightweight and non-intrusive

 ## Usage

 ### Controls

-1. Press `F5` to open the Paint UI
-2. Use your mouse to:
-   - Click on a color to select it
-   - Click on a sheen type to select it
-   - Click "Spawn Paint Bomb" to create a paint bomb with your selected settings
-   - Click "Close" to close the UI
+1. Face the direction where you want the paint bombs to appear
-3. The paint bomb will spawn in front of your character
+2. Press `F5` to instantly spawn all paint bombs in a grid in front of your character
+3. Each color will have two variants:
+   - Regular (matte) finish
+   - Metallic finish (positioned slightly behind the matte version)
+4. The paint bombs will be arranged in a neat grid for easy selection

 ### Available Colors